 I eventually moved back to the front lines of business in commercial brokerage at GVA/Williams in New York City, and earned my New York State broker's license.

-Still, a little restless, I co-founded The Breakfast Club and a few years later the Surfrider Foundation's New York City Chapter.
+A little restless, I co-founded The Breakfast Club and a few years later the Surfrider Foundation's New York City Chapter.
+The ocean is my real passion.
 This led to listing in Who's Who in the East and Who's Who in Advertising.

 Writing and Business

-I have added copywriting to my certified skill sets to the excitement of our clients.
-A strong business plan collects valuable business information, but only copywriting forces leadership to understand the individual user of his product.
+I added copywriting to my certified skill sets to the excitement of our clients.
+Here is why.
+A strong business plan collects valuable business information.
+But only copywriting forces leadership to understand the individual user of his product.
 That is the measure of business success.
 See Branson.

 Personal accountability and long-range thinking are critical to capitalism and intelligent public policy.
-For me now this means living happily and healthfully in West Palm Beach with my wife Teddy (Theodora) and 3 shelter dogs: Jack–a Jack Russell, and Rocky–a long-haired Dachshund.
-Come to church with us all sometimes when you visit.
-Well, we don’t take the dogs.
+For me now this means living happily and healthfully in West Palm Beach with my wife Teddy (Theodora) and 3 shelter dogs: Jack--a Jack Russell, and Rocky--a long-haired Dachshund.
+Join us all at church sometime when you're in the area.